 You may also want to share what’s going on with your teachers or pastoral support staff at your educational institution, especially if it feels like your work is suffering.
 Most universities have systems in place to help students who are struggling with mental health crises, and speaking to support staff as soon as possible will ease some stress on you, and help make sure the impact on your studies is as small as possible.
 You might be scared that they will be judgmental or dismissive, but their job is to help, so don’t be afraid of reaching out.

-Your GP or doctor is usually a good place to start when seeking professional support.They can refer you to specialists in counseling and therapy.
-It may take some time to find the right style of counseling or therapy, but your doctor can help talk you through the different options.
+Your GP or doctor is usually a good place to start when seeking professional support.They can refer you to specialists in counselling and therapy.
+It may take some time to find the right style of counselling or therapy, but your doctor can help talk you through the different options.

 Your university will also probably have mental health services that you can access directly.
 Sometimes these services can have a long wait list, though, and things might move more quickly if you get a referral from your GP.